Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yR31iCrXx4w.md

 ### Transcript

-> uh will be another map no nothing planned that is more optimized exactly more work for hannah confirmed there's always more work for hannah hannah never sleeps
+> will be another map no nothing planned that is more optimized exactly more work for hannah confirmed there's always more work for hannah hannah never sleeps